-Vegetation surveys were conducted by expert botanist Carla Huebert (returning each year since 2013).
+Vegetation surveys were conducted by expert botanist Carla Huebert (vegetation field lead since 2013).
 She was provided with update e-mails from the project coordinators regarding the spread of existing invasive species, and the possibility of new invasive species appearing in Great Lakes wetlands.
-For the CWS crew, Jennifer Jung led the vegetation sampling and identification.
+For the CWS crew, Hayley Rogers led the vegetation sampling and identification and was assisted by Albert Garofalo and Sara Burilo.
 Various summer students and Canadian Wildlife Service personnel assisted in data collection and acted as data recorders.
-In August, Carla Huebert and the CWS vegetation crew collaborated at a northern Lake Huron wetland to share advice and identification tips for northern plant species.